The greater-Sacramento region is an excellent place for local libations.

 Within the region, the fast-growing Barrel District of Rancho Cordova is quickly outpacing other neighborhoods as the area’s next big hub for enjoying great beer and craft cocktails.

-The Barrel District, an approximately 2-mile long corridor of industrial buildings that includes six breweries and two distilleries, has locals and visitors alike falling in love with the Rancho Cordova artisan-alcohol scene.
+The Barrel District, a collection of establishments that includes four breweries, two distilleries, and a meadery, has locals and visitors alike falling in love with the Rancho Cordova artisan-alcohol scene.

 Even though it’s the premier neighborhood for unique spirits and quality brews, the Barrel District is still off-the-beaten-path.
 It’s also easy to access, which makes it an excellent destination to visit with friends, an adventurous stop for out-of-town visitors, and even a bar-hopping date night.